GordonVi/win2s3/README.md

 - Backs up Windows File Permissions, Read Only attribute, Hidden Item flag, and file dates.
 (AWS CLI s3 Sync doesn't to this)
 - Will remake empty folders (AWS CLI s3 Sync doesn't to this)
 - Supports Point in Time Restore (Important for Ransomware restores and quick incremental backups)
-- Works though proxy / proxies like squid and McAfee Security through port 443.
+- Works though proxy / proxies like squid and McAfee Security through port 443. (via AWS CLI)
 - Command line commands can be used without the GUI.
 Great for Task Scheduler Jobs and adding into your own scripts.
 - No License, free to use for anything
 - Tested with Powershell 5 (Win10 Pro and Home) and Powershell 7 (Win10 Pro)